kobjects/kowa/README.md

 ## Examples

-Usage examples can be found in the [test directory](https://github.com/kobjects/greenspun/tree/main/core/src/commonTest/kotlin/org/kobjects/greenspun) of the project.
+Usage Examples can be found in the [test directory](https://github.com/kobjects/greenspun/tree/main/core/src/commonTest/kotlin/org/kobjects/greenspun) of the project.

 ## Appendix